-417 Section 5 - Bargaining Committee
+437 Section 5 - Bargaining Committee

 The Employer will pay up to eight (8) employees who are members of the Union contract bargaining committee "release time" for participation in the collective bargaining sessions.
-Such pay shall not exceed the number of hours at the straight-time rate the employee would have received had he/she worked that day.
+Such pay shall not exceed the number of hours at the straighttime rate the employee would have received had he/she worked that day.

-419 ARTICLE XXVII - PERFORMANCE EVALUATIONS
+439 ARTICLE XXVII - PERFORMANCE EVALUATIONS

 - Performance evaluations shall be based on objective and observable behaviors or activities as outlined in job descriptions.
 Performance evaluations are to be used as a teaching tool, provide an opportunity for feedback, recognition, and identification of mutual areas of interest. - Performance evaluations are not intended to be used as a means of discipline; therefore, the contents of such evaluations will not serve as a basis to deny transfer rights or promotions.
 Employees shall be provided performance evaluations annually and given a written copy of the performance evaluation document.
-Employees shall sign and date such material only as proof as receipt. - Employees shall be given an opportunity to read and attach written comments to performance evaluations prior to placement in the employee's personnel file. - 423 Performance evaluations shall not be grievable.
+Employees shall sign and date such material only as proof as receipt. - Employees shall be given an opportunity to read and attach written comments to performance evaluations prior to placement in the employee's personnel file. - Performance evaluations shall not be grievable.

-424 ARTICLE XXVIII - JOB DUTIES AND WORKLOAD DISTRIBUTION
+444 ARTICLE XXVIII - JOB DUTIES AND WORKLOAD DISTRIBUTION

-425 Section 1 - Job Duties
+445 Section 1 - Job Duties

 Management shall consider the competency and interest of staff when considering changing duties and/or assignments.
 In the interest of collaboration, staff will be allowed input into the changes in duties and/or assignments and be given preparation time and training as needed when their position responsibilities change.
-The final decision for changes in duties and/or assignments of staff remains with the chief and/or his/her designee.
+The final decision for changes in duties and/or assignments of staff remains with the Employer.

-427 Section 2 - Workload Distribution
+447 Section 2 - Workload Distribution

-It is the intent of the Employer to distribute the workload equitably among employees in both single work units and departments with due regard for employee safety.

-When an employee is absent for any reason and if a replacement cannot be obtained in time, it is the intent of the Employer to distribute the workload equitably among the employees in the work unit so that no undue hardship may be placed on an individual worker.
+- It is the intent of the Employer to distribute the workload equitably among employees in both single work units and departments with due regard for employee safety. - When an employee is absent for any reason and if a replacement cannot be obtained in time, it is the intent of the Employer to distribute the workload equitably among the employees in the work unit so that no undue hardship may be placed on an individual worker.

-430 Section 3 - Schedule Management
+450 Section 3 - Provider Profiles